Academics

 Faculty of Management and Information Science

-The Faculty of Management and Information Science is comprised of two departments: the Department of Management and Information Science and the Department of Media and Information Systems.
-Its goal is to cultivate people who can quickly identify and adapt to ever-changing global economic conditions and living environments.
+The Faculty of Management and Information Science has two departments: the Department of Management and Information Science, and the Department of Media and Information Systems.
+We aim to develop human resources with the practical ability to quickly sense and respond to trends in society, economics and technology--as they change at a dizzying pace.

-Key Points of Learning in the Faculty of Management and Information Science
+Faculty of Management and Information Science Admission Policy

 Department of Management and Information Science